Pontifax

 Venture Round in 2016

-Entera Bio Ltd. is a clinical-stage biopharmaceutical company based in Jerusalem, Israel, specializing in the development and commercialization of orally delivered large molecule therapeutics for unmet medical needs.
-The company’s lead product candidates include EB612, an oral formulation of parathyroid hormone currently in Phase II clinical trials for hypoparathyroidism, and EB613, which is also in Phase II trials for osteoporosis and under development for non-union fractures.
-Entera Bio employs proprietary delivery technology that protects large molecules and peptides in the gastrointestinal tract, making oral drug administration straightforward and user-friendly.
-The company has established a research collaboration and license agreement with Amgen Inc. to discover clinical candidates targeting inflammatory diseases and other serious conditions.
-Founded in 2009, Entera Bio is supported by a management team with over 50 years of combined experience in drug development.
+Entera Bio Ltd. is a clinical-stage biopharmaceutical company headquartered in Jerusalem, Israel, specializing in the development of orally delivered large molecule therapeutics, particularly peptides and therapeutic proteins.
+The company aims to address unmet medical needs in chronic conditions by offering a user-friendly oral drug delivery system.
+Its lead product candidates include EB612, an oral formulation of parathyroid hormone currently in Phase II clinical trials for hypoparathyroidism, and EB613, which is also in Phase II trials for osteoporosis and is being developed for non-union fractures.
+Entera Bio employs proprietary delivery technology that protects these large molecules in the gastrointestinal tract, enhancing their therapeutic potential.
+Founded in 2009, the company boasts a management team with over 50 years of combined experience in drug development, enabling efficient advancement of its innovative products.

 Ocon Healthcare